rgknp/AIDayLabs/lab03.3_manage_conda_envs_in_aml/0_README.md

 1. Try to always use versions for packages in `conda_dependencies.yml`.
 2. Leverage Docker images and Conda environments for every project.
 A Docker image manages system dependencies as well.
 3. If Docker is not available, still leverage Conda environments but be prepared to deal with additional system dependencies when moving the project to staging or production.
-The most common ones are compiler-related (such as C++ and Fortran).
+The most common problems are compiler-related (such as C++ and Fortran).
+4. If leveraging AML + conda without docker, be prepared to manage additional packages beyond those normally needed for docker execution with AML.
+See above for a list of some of the additional packages that could be required.
-4. If you don't use Docker images and don't rely on Conda environments (in other words if you always run your projects using the local Python root executable), then you should expect to run into many headaches when
+4. If you don't use Docker images and don't rely on Conda environments (in other words if you always run your projects using the local Python root executable), then you should expect to run into headaches when
   - upgrading any major Python packages (especially the data science and machine learning packages),
   - moving between different projects with different package dependencies
   - deploying the project to staging and production.
+  - you have packages installed in your user directory from sources such as `pip install --user`